JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-26-postgres-nosql-1.md

 * postgres version: 11

 This is my current setup and yours may differ, the minimum requirement thou, is `postgres` 10.
-You can install `postgres` over many OSs but the instructions here apply for a `Debian` based OSs although installing over different systems are almost identical.
+You can install `postgres` over many OSs but the instructions here apply for `Debian` based OSs although installing over different systems is almost identical.

 ### /Getting_and_installing_postgres
 head to `postgres` website download page.<br>